pagkly/Zed/Investopedia4/Numeraire Definition.md

 Today, the U.S. dollar remains the numeraire for most commodity prices.
 Denominating commodity prices in U.S. dollar standardizes the price as the USD is the most-traded and liquid currency in the world.
 For example, companies that engage in oil transactions can easily convert payments or receipts in a timely manner since the price of oil is denominated in USD.

 Also, by setting oil prices in USD, it allows a country to compare the value of oil prices in its own currency.
-For example, a country that is a net importer of oil and its currency is weakening against the U.S. dollar will be paying more for its oil (in local currency terms) than it did in the past.
+For example, a country that is a [[Net Importer|net importer]] of oil and its currency is weakening against the U.S. dollar [[Will|will]] be paying more for its oil (in local currency terms) than it did in the past.